HIV

 Testing

-Traditional HIV Test
+Traditional HIV test

-Rapid HIV Test
+Rapid HIV test

-You can get a rapid test at RFSL or some of the other independent clinics in the larger cities.
 If you test positive at RFSL, you will get assistance in contacting healthcare, but if you test positive abroad then will have to contact an HIV specialist yourself.

-The Virus
+The virus

 HIV is a virus that weakens the body’s immune system.
 It attacks the T helper cells (cd4+) that are one of the types of cells that regulate the body’s defence against different diseases, like viruses, bacteria and fungi.
 The HIV virus needs living cells in order to multiply.
 In the cell, the virus blends with the cell’s genetic material and can be dormant for a long time.
 If the cell is activated, it starts producing the virus again.
 When the cell multiplies through mitosis, HIV is embedded in the new cells and will destroy them over time.

 The level of virus in the blood can vary, and it is usually measured when you visit a doctor.
-Most people that receive HIV treatment have a viral load that is so small, it cannot be detected – this is a good thing, but the virus is still embedded in the cells and can be activated if you discontinue treatment.
+Most people that receive HIV treatment have a viral load that is so low, it cannot be detected – this is a good thing, but the virus is still embedded in the cells and can be activated if you discontinue treatment.

 Treatment